qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_from_source_github.rst

    * The machine configurations have either UFS or EMMC storage enabled by default.
 To change the default storage, see :ref:`Set storage <set_storage>`.
    * To build meta-qcom tip, see :ref:`Build meta-qcom tip <build_tip>`.
    * For repo manifest based builds, see :ref:`Alternative build instructions using Manifest <build_manifest>`.
+   * For enabling debug configuration for builds, see :ref:`Create a build for debugging <debug_build>`.

 Flash
 -----